 Note: as long as you arrive by the last day of the promotion, you can enjoy free dining during your whole stay.

 Many people get caught up in thinking that Free Dining is better than any other promotion but that’s not necessarily true.
-For instance, there was a discount code for 30% off room rates running at the same time as the recent Free Dining promotion.
+For instance, there is often a discount code for 30% off room rates running at the same time as the Free Dining promotion.
 Depending on the hotel and dining package, 30% could work out to be a much better deal.

 |If you enjoyed this article, be sure to get email updates (it's free).|